 "Grand Supreme Royal Arch Chapter".

 This is not taking

 into account the Scottish Rite, which is housed within the premises

-of the United Grand Lodge of Scotland in George
+of the United Grand Lodge of Scotland in George Street, Edinburgh.
+LINK

-exclusive "gang" hosts the minority of Masons, but has 4th degree members conferred
+hosts the minority of Masons, but has 4th degree members conferred

 through to the 33rd degree: the Grand Inspector General.